 CDR data deletion process has the meaning given by rule 1.18.

+CDR logo means a logo or symbol, including one whose use requires a licence or authorisation from a person other than the Commonwealth, approved by the Commission for the purposes of this definition.

 CDR outsourcing arrangement has the meaning given by rule 1.10.

 CDR participant has a meaning affected by subrule (2).